-Shocking Before And After Pictures Of How Climate Change Is Destroying The Earth
+SHOCKING Before And After Pictures Of How Climate Change Is Destroying The Earth

 CORAL REEFS NOW: The reef was devastated in 2008 by harmful algae blooms known as red tide, potentially linked, in part, to increased greenhouse gases and rising ocean temperatures.
 The tide kills sea life by depleting the oxygen in the water.

-WHITBY HARBOR BEFORE: Whitby, in northern England, was once a busy fishing town that was packed with boats, fish-sellers, and tourists.
+WHITBY HARBOR BEFORE: Whitby in northern England, was once a busy fishing town, packed with boats, fish-sellers and tourists.

-WHITBY HARBOR NOW: The port is now quiet, flanked by empty pots, nets, and dried-out fishing boats as global warming has pushed fish stocks northward.
-Only about 200 fishermen remain in Whitby.
+WHITBY HARBOR NOW: The port is now quiet, flanked by empty pots, nets, and dried-out fishing boats as global warming has pushed fish stocks northwards.
+Only about 200 fishermen remain in the in Whitby.

-CARBON DIOXIDE LEVELS 2003: An infrared image from July 2003 shows the concentration of carbon dioxide in our atmosphere.
-The red areas indicate that carbon dioxide concentration is at or above 380 parts per million.

-CARBON DIOXIDE LEVELS 2007: The same image of the globe, taken exactly three years in July 2007, shows that atmospheric carbon dioxide levels are rising.
-The colour bar used for 2003 had to be adjusted to account for the increase in carbon dioxide around the globe.
-Otherwise, the '2007 map would be saturated with reddish colours, and the fine structure of the distribution of carbon dioxide obscured,' explains NASA.

 Business Insider Emails & Alerts